 There is some debate about the best way to handle social media inquiries.
 While it is possible for requests via social media to be analysed (often by keyword spotting), prioritised and then routed to the agent team most capable of dealing with these specific inquiries, it is not just the same as a phone call or web chat.
-Some customers can expect an almost instantaneous response, with the attendant pressure that such a service level places upon the organisation, but this is generally unfeasible.
+Some customers expect an almost instantaneous response, with the attendant pressure that such a service level places upon the organisation, but this is generally unfeasible.

-Target response times for handling a social media customer service request are somewhere between a phone call / web chat on the one hand (i.e. a maximum of a few minutes), and an email on the other (i.e. the same working day).
+Response times for handling a social media customer service request are somewhere between a phone call / web chat on the one hand (i.e. a maximum of a few minutes), and an email on the other (i.e. several working days).

-38% of respondents try to answer within the hour, but 45% state that they will probably take longer than an hour but less than a day.
-16% of this year's respondents do not have a service level target at all.
+46% of respondents answer within the hour, but 23% state that they will probably take longer than an hour but less than a day.

-Figure 142: Target response times for handling a customer service request via social media, 2015-20
+Figure 132: Average response times for handling a customer service request via social media, 2015-21